 A common rhizomatous fern, with fronds forming spreading colonies, growing to about 50 cm tall (often less).
 The rhizomes are wiry and branched and very dark in colour.

 It is a common plant in Australia, growing along the extent of the NSW coast, tablelands and north western slopes (as far west as Warrumbungle National Park near Coonabarabran).
 It also grows on Norfolk Island.
 It extends into Victoria where it grows over most of the state except the north-west; extending into Queensland where it grows along the coast as far north as Cape York Peninsula and as far west as towards Tambo.
 In South Australia, it is found around the Adelaide area and to the south as well as Kangaroo Island and Port Lincoln-area.
 It occurs on the west coast of Western Australia, roughly from Perth to Albury.
 It also occurs over most of Tasmania as well as other mainland states except for Northern Territory.
 It also occurs in New Zealand and Africa.

-It is often seen growing in moist areas near creeks or in open forest, where it may form a large colony, and has a creeping rhizome and is much branched.
+It is often seen growing in moist areas near creeks in moist shady woodland or in open forest as well as rainforest, where it may form large colonies.
+It can also be seen in moist rocky areas at high altitudes.
 Can be found on a range of soil types from clays to sands.